-Since the UK has translated most European legislation not British Law the same requirements still apply although we have now left the European Union but since we can no longer use the CE mark the UK still requires some form of marking and thus the UKCA mark was created.
+Since the UK has translated most European legislation into British Law the same requirements still apply although we have now left the European Union but since we can no longer use the CE mark the UK still requires some form of marking and thus the UKCA mark was created.

-CE marking is not required for all products.
+UKCA marking is not required for all products.
 However it does apply to a large number of goods, such as electronics, toys, machinery, medical devices and vehicles, as well as many construction products.

-The Construction Products Regulation came into effect on 1 July 2013 and stated that manufacturers of construction products would need to apply CE marking, now UKCA marking to any of their goods that were covered by a hEN or ETA before being able to place them on the market.
+The Construction Products Regulation came into effect on 1 July 2013 and stated that manufacturers of construction products would need to apply CE marking, now UKCA marking to any of their goods that were covered by a hEN or EAD before being able to place them on the market.
 Just some of the items that need UKCA marking include:

 The easiest way to check that a product has CE or UKCA marking is to look for the symbol.
 It should be on the product itself, or on the packaging or information that came with it.

 If you suspect that a manufacturer is misusing the required mark, you can request a certificate of conformity and/or a declaration of performance.
 This should provide test results and other information about how the item meets the relevant requirements as well as stating which harmonised European Standard the product has been CE or UKCA marked as conforming to.

 The official CE mark comprises the letters C and E, with their shapes based on a series of circles.
 There should be a specific amount of space between the letters – if you imagine the inner curve of the C to be a complete circle, the outer curve of the E should align with that circle.

 The CE mark should always be at least 5mm high and, unless there’s a reason the logo can’t be affixed to the product itself, it should be included on the packaging or accompanying documents.